-12.Conclusions
+14. Conclusions

-- 12.1.
+- 14.1.
 The following conclusions are based on the information provided to us or gathered through the survey, coupled with laboratory analysis and monitoring equipment.
 While this report was written by a qualified expert in Indoor Environmental Health, you must recognise that this report is a basic, non-intrusive survey and represents a snapshot in time.
-You should confirm all findings before making life-changing decisions - 12.2.
-The air is extremely contaminated - 12.3.
-Surfaces an - 12.4.
-The moisture content in the walls is elevated at the bottom compared to higher up the wall, and this may be indicative of rising damp - 12.5.
-The roof has no ventilation, and the loft is an issue - 12.6.
-The levels of airborne contamination, in terms of spore counts, are extremely high and must be reduced; the source and causation must be remediated - 12.7.
-The Gram-negative bacteria is at low levels and not considered an issue. - 12.8.
-The Gram-positive Actino levels are a little high, and I respectfully suggest you forward these results to your healthcare professional - 12.9.
-The property and contents are extremely contaminated and are, in my opinion, a serious health risk. - 12.10.
-The health symptoms you described to me could, I believe, be directly attributable to building-related contamination - 12.11.
+You should confirm all findings before making life-changing decisions - 14.2.
+The air is extremely contaminated - 14.3.
+Surfaces are also contaminated - 14.4.
+The moisture content in the walls is elevated at the bottom compared to higher up the wall, and this may be indicative of rising damp - 14.5.
+The roof has no ventilation, and the loft is an issue - 14.6.
+The levels of airborne contamination, in terms of spore counts, are incredibly high and must be reduced; the source and causation must be remediated

+- 14.7.
+The Gram-negative bacteria are at low levels and not considered an issue. - 14.8.
+The Gram-positive Actino levels are a little high, and I respectfully suggest you forward these results to your healthcare professional - 14.9.
+The property and its contents are extremely contaminated and pose a serious health risk. - 14.10.
+The health symptoms you described to me could, I believe, be directly attributable to building-related contamination - 14.11.
 If you have not yet engaged a healthcare professional or need some guidance, please come back to Building Forensics, and we will provide free self-help guidance and a list of appropriate healthcare support specialists

-13. Recommendations
+15. Recommendations

-The property should have contents risk assessed for decontamination or replacement.
-We can provide free guidance upon request, and if you are pursuing a claim, we can offer advice as well.
+The property's contents should be risk assessed for decontamination or replacement.
+We can provide free guidance upon request and offer advice if you are pursuing a claim.

-The roof and insulation issues must be fixed, with insulation and ventilation a priority
+The roof and insulation issues must be fixed, with insulation and ventilation a priority.